Continuing Anglican movement: Origins

-Joining Bishop Chambers in the consecration of Charles Doren was the Rt Rev’d Francisco de Jesus Pagtakhan of the Philippine Independent Catholic Church.
-Letters of Consent and Desire for the Doren consecration were in hand from the Rt Rev’d Mark Pae (Taejon, Korea) and Rt Rev'd Charles Boynton.
+Joining Bishop Chambers in the consecration of Doren was The Rt.
+Rev. Francisco de Jesús Pagtakhan of the Philippine Independent Catholic Church.
+Letters of Consent and Desire for the Doren consecration were in hand from The Rt.
+Rev. Mark Pae (Taejon, Korea) and The Rt.
+Rev. Charles Boynton.
+Originally, a minimum of four consecrating bishops was sought, following the precedent of PECUSA.
+However, Bishop Boynton did not attend due to ill health.
+Bishop Pae reportedly intended to be present, but upon the release of his name, the Archbishop of Canterbury ordered him not to attend.
+The canonicity of the third consecrator by letter of written consent was defended at the consecration.
 The newly consecrated Charles Doren then joined with Chambers and Pagtakhan in consecrating as bishops James Orin Mote, Robert S. Morse, and Peter Francis Watterson.
 Watterson left the movement shortly afterward and became a Roman Catholic priest.